rahulkj/pcf-automation/README.md

 ---

+**Before you start, make sure you have access to [Platform Automation](https://network.pivotal.io/products/platform-automation) on PivNet, else reach out to your PA/SA to gain access to the release.**

 ### Pipelines available in this repository are:

 This repository provides the pipelines for the products listed in the following table.